renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 * Left/right arrows: allows you to navigate between columns and tracks
 * Previous/next buttons: detect and move cursor to other notes/lines in the song

+### Slice panel

+The slice panel contains a number of buttons, each one relating to slicing in some way.

+* **Slice at Cursor** - as the title says, pressing this button will slice the sample at the current position.
+If no sample is present, a dialog will appear and ask if a note should be written to the pattern.
+* **▲ Slice / ▼ Slice** - these buttons control the forward/backward slicing.
+Pressing either one will insert a slice with a distance which is determined by the currently selected `Quantize` option.
+* **▲ Insert / ▼ Insert** - click these buttons to insert existing slices into the pattern.
+Unlike with the other buttons, inserting will not create new slices.

+> Before creating a new slice, SliceMate checks if there is already an active slice at the provided position.
+If this is the case, that slice is simply reused.

 ### Options panel

 This panel contains all options for SliceMate

 #### Slice Options

+* **Quantize note**: make sure notes are always on a line.
+Valid options are LINE,BEAT,BAR,BLOCK,PATTERN
+* **Support phrase slicing**: enables phrase-slicing support
-* Insert note: inserts a note in the pattern every time the sample is sliced
+* **Insert note when slicing**: inserts a note in the pattern every time the sample is sliced (when false, a slice is created but no note is inserted).
-* Quantize note: make sure notes are always on a line [1]
-* Propagate VOL/PAN: when inserting a note, use the volume and panning from the previous one
+* **Propagate VOL/PAN**: when inserting a note, use the volume and panning from the previous one

-> [1]: You can record non-quantized ("precise") sliced notes by disabling this feature.
-Do the slicing while playing, with the pattern-editor cursor set to follow playback.
+* **Auto-fix instrument**: attempt to fix simply issues that prevent the tool from working, such as autoseek not being enabled.

 #### Selection